ubuntu-mate/ubuntu-mate.org/blog/20170831-ubuntu-mate-artful-beta1.md

-**NEW in 17.10 Beta 1** - Thanks to the excellent testing feedback we've had since 17.10 Alpha 2 we've made the Global Menu far more reliable.
-Global Menus are correctly integrated regardless of whether the application was launched from the terminal, menu or launcher.
+**NEW in 17.10 Beta 1** - Thanks to the excellent testing feedback we've had since 17.10 Alpha 2 we've made the Global Menu far more reliable and now operate correctly regardless of whether the application was launched from the terminal, menu or launcher.

 ## Super key